0xElAnas/benford_law/README.md

 ## Features

 - Benford's Law analysis on input data
+- Upload a json file or use built-in functions to generate data
-- Display of results in an HTML table with CSS styling
+- Display the results in an HTML table
-- Visualization of results in a Google Charts Combo Chart
+- Visualization using Google's Combo Chart
 - Customizable options for chart appearance and behavior

 ## Technologies Used